-This two-storey building, in a photograph from the late-19th century, was constructed in the courtyard behind Gadsby’s Tavern after 1802.
+This two-story building, in a photograph from the late-19th century, was constructed in the courtyard behind Gadsby’s Tavern after 1802.
 It probably held work rooms on the first floor and living quarters for John Gadsby’s slaves above.

 In 1748, a teenaged George Washington spent long days in the saddle exploring the Shenandoah Valley and frequently camped out under the stars.
 Occasionally, he and his companions would happen upon one of the taverns that dotted the countryside, often no more than a simple one-room house in which the owners made food and sleeping space available.
 On one such evening, Washington wearily turned in for the night only to find his bed "without Sheets or any thing else but only one thread[-]Bear blanket," made all the more uninviting by a large population of lice and fleas.
 The following evening, the group arrived in Winchester, Virginia, and found much nicer accommodations, including "a good Dinner prepar’d for us[,] Wine and Rum Punch in Plenty and a good Feather Bed with clean Sheets. . ."
 In one 24-hour period, George Washington experienced both ends of the tavern spectrum of 18th-century America.